LeisureLarry/base-converter/README.md

 ## Webmasters Base Converter 10 <-> 36

-Just another base converter for numbers with an optional shifting
+Just another base converter for integers to base 36 and back (with an optional shifting)

 ### Examples